-All of this subspecialized compartmentalizing of the human condition may be part of the problem with health care, and not a part of the solution.
+This subspecialized compartmentalizing of the human condition may be part of the problem with health care.
+Not a part of the solution.
 The patient is reduced to an organ system, body part or symptom.
-It is almost as if we have forgotten how to take care of the entire organism, and to consider the workings of the body as a whole, not just as a sub-segment of the whole.
+It is almost as if we have forgotten how to take care of the entire organism, and to consider the workings of the body as a whole.
+Not just as a sub-segment of the whole.

-A trend is rapidly developing in our country and around the world that upends the medical convention of what constitutes illness, how it is diagnosed, the lens through which it is identified, and finally the modalities with which it can be remedied.
-This communication gap has not yet been bridged by the relatively small number of doctors who have taken the professional risk to expand their thinking, and to put in the time and study to provide a more comprehensive approach to health for their patients.
+A trend is rapidly developing in our country and around the world.
+It upends the medical convention of what constitutes illness, how it is diagnosed, the lens through which it is identified and finally the modalities which it can be remedied.
+This communication gap has not yet been bridged by the relatively small number of doctors who have taken the professional risk to expand their thinking.
+And to put in the time and study to provide a more comprehensive approach to health for their patients.
 Being a physician who approaches the care of the patient through a functional lens is still somewhat counterculture.

-We need to reclaim the sanctity and beauty of our health, and to wrest the control away from the profit driven directives of processed food manufacturers, unconscionable farming techniques, and pharmaceutical drug companies.
+We need to reclaim the sanctity and beauty of our health.
+We need to take the control away from the profit driven directives of processed food manufacturers, unacceptable farming techniques and pharmaceutical drug companies.
 Functional treatments are based in the understanding and repair of defective enzymatic and biological pathways that have become ineffective and dysfunctional.
-And finally, we have to take the time to listen, to really know our patients, and to make individualized approaches to healing.
+And finally, we need to take time to listen, to really know our patients and to make individualized approaches to healing.

-We as physicians cannot continue to condone our patient’s poor dietary choices, hormonal and nutritional deficiencies, and toxic exposures, just to remedy the ensuing symptoms with a pill.
+We as physicians cannot continue to condone our patient’s poor dietary choices, hormonal and nutritional deficiencies and toxic exposures.
+To just remedy the ensuing symptoms with a pill.
 What differentiates a Functional Medicine Doctor from the mainstream is the strength, insight and courage to call out the factors that are slowly depreciating our health as individuals and as a society.
-We stand poised to educate our patients about defined dietary choices, and the way in which inattention to diet contributes to illness.
+We stand poised to educate our patients about defined dietary choices, and the way diet contributes to illness.
 We look to more natural choices for healing that are supported with extensive scientific research, rather than a newly patented medication.

-I think that I’ll just say these words the next time somebody asks.
+I think I’ll just say those words the next time somebody asks.